FRACTAL: Future Resilience for African Cities and Lands

-FRACTAL is designed to work across disciplines within the scientific community and foster strong collaboration between researchers, city government officials and other key decision makers in southern Africa.
-The FRACTAL project operates in Windhoek, Maputo, Lusaka, Cape Town, Durban, Blantyre, Gaborone and Harare.
+FRACTAL has been designed to work across disciplines within the scientific community and foster strong collaboration between researchers, city government officials and other key decision makers in southern Africa.
+The FRACTAL project operates in Windhoek, Maputo, Lusaka, Cape Town, Johannesburg, Durban, Blantyre, Gaborone and Harare.

 University of Zambia